 How wonderful that God chose a blasphemer (1 Timothy 1:13) to serve as a vessel of inspiration for nearly half the New Testament, and a murderer (Acts 9:1) to proclaim the Gospel of life!

 St. Paul’s revolutionary encounter with the Risen Jesus on the road seared in his mind the mind of Christ, who loves His enemies (cf Phil.
 2:5-11).
 Who in fact reserved His sweetest display of love for those who spat in His face and brutalized His body (Luke 23:24; Rom.
 12:20-21; Gal 3:13).

 St. Paul was equipped in a singular way to proclaim the “word of the cross” (1 Cor.
 1:18).
 In fact, the Cross emboldened him to articulate the most radical expression of selfless love found anywhere in Scripture.
 These words still make me shudder whenever I read them.
 Speaking of his fellow Jews who had rejected Jesus as he once had, Paul said in Romans 9:3:

 For I could wish that I myself were accursed and cut off from Christ for the sake of my brethren, my kinsmen by race.

-May Christ make me always gratefully aware that I also am equally an enemy-made-friend by Christ’s mercy (Romans 5:10)!
-O Lord, fill me with the courage to live daily by that same mercy toward others, to abide by that same mercy within which I at every moment live and move and have my being.
+May Christ make me always gratefully aware that I also am, by Christ’s mercy, equally an enemy-made-friend (Romans 5:10).
+O Lord, fill me with the courage to live daily that same mercy toward my difficult neighbors.
 Amen.

 But I say to you that hear, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you. – Luke 6:27-28